Technology

 Thus, if the fuel cell is used instead of a secondary battery, the recharging time will be related to the time necessary for replacing the cartridge, instead of several hours which would be necessary for recharging an accumulator pack.
 Moreover, transforming chemical energy into electric energy, without combustion, provides an absolutely clean and non-polluting process, since the single residue will consists of water steam.

 Conventional portable power generators convert chemical energy of the fuel into heat and then to mechanical energy, which is finally converted into electrical energy.
-A portable fuel cell by-passes all these energy conversion processes and provide a reliable, constant supply of electrical energy without moving parts and operating at low temperatures.

 Lithium-ion batteries (sometimes abbreviated Li-ion batteries) are a type of rechargeable battery in which the cathode (positive electrode) contains lithium, and the anode (negative electrode) is made of a type of porous carbon.